 The Triangle Brass Band has featured many world-renowned soloists over the years, including Allen Vizzutti, Jens Lindemann, Steven Mead, Steve Sykes, Terry Everson, and Philip Smith, to name a few.
 Distinguished local-area artists who have performed with the Triangle Brass Band include Paul Randall, Tim Stewart, Don Eagle, Jonathan Randazzo, Kent Foss, Andy Smith, and Jesse Rackley.
 Principal-chair players from the band are often featured as soloists, as well.
 In 2016, the band sponsored the world-famous Cory Band, from England, for a concert while on their US Tour, selling out Raleigh’s 1,800-seat Meymandi Concert Hall, and creating a major buzz about brass bands in the Triangle area.

-Music Directors of the band, since its inception, have included Dr. David Reed, of the University of North Carolina at Chapel Hill, Mr. Stan Tamplin, a native of Great Britain, Dr. Jack Stamp, of Campbell University and Indiana University of Pennsylvania, Dr. James Hile, of the University of North Carolina at Chapel Hill, and Dr. Michael Votta, of the University of North Carolina at Chapel Hill and the University of Maryland.
-The band’s current Artistic Director is Tony Granados.
+Music Directors of the band, since its inception, have included Dr. David Reed, of the University of North Carolina at Chapel Hill, Mr. Stan Tamplin, a native of Great Britain, Dr. Jack Stamp, of Campbell University and Indiana University of Pennsylvania, Dr. James Hile, of the University of North Carolina at Chapel Hill, and Dr. Michael Votta, of the University of North Carolina at Chapel Hill and the University of Maryland, and Tony Granados. .
+The band’s current Artistic Director (interim) is Jesse Rackley.

 The Band has performed at many important conferences and festivals, such as the Eastern Music Festival, the Great American Brass Band Festival, the New York Brass Conference, the International Tuba Euphonium Conference, the NC Music Educators Association Conference, and has made many appearances at the North American Brass Band Association’s annual Championships.
 With regular concerts in the Raleigh, Durham, and Cary areas, the Triangle Brass Band has spent over 30 years providing brass band music to its community and spreading awareness about the art of brass banding.